-Step inside one of the most elegant hotels in California that has accommodated presidents, actors, actresses and many more public figures from around the world.
-This hotel is known for its rich history, its legends, its Hollywood fame and its spooky visitors.
-It also happens to be the first building with electricity west of the Mississippi River.
-Here, you will experience the architectural beauty that was built in 1888 all while relaxing under the sun on its famous white sand beaches.
+Step inside one of the most elegant iconic hotels in California that has hosted princes and presidents, actors, authors and luminaries galore.
+Built in 1888, The Del has a rich history from Hollywood movie appearances to its very own ghost.
+It also happened to be the first building with electricity west of the Mississippi River.
+Here, you will experience the architectural beauty, garden splendor and its famous golden sand beaches.

 1630 Glorietta Boulevard

 Take a stroll to the Italian Renaissance mansion of John D. Spreckels, who is one of San Diego's most celebrated industrialists.
 His most notable business adventures include the Hotel del Coronado and the San Diego and Arizona Railway.
-Built in 1906, his dream home is known today for its remarkable views of Glorietta Bay and its award-winning amenities.
+Built in 1906, his dream home, now a charming inn, is known today for its remarkable views of Glorietta Bay, antiques and excellent amenities.

 1701 Strand Way